Particl-Community/academy/intro/intro_general_functions.rst

 Additionally to the :term:`Open Market`, you can also create an infinite number of markets and storefronts.
 Each community market is hosted on the Particl network, along with the :term:`Open Market`, and can easily be connected to using :term:`Particl Desktop`.

 - Markets and storefronts offer the same functionalities as the :term:`Open Market`, but with a few extras.
-- Markets and storefronts are two different types of market, but are both usually referred to as "community markets".
+- Markets and storefronts are two different types of markets but are both usually referred to as "community markets".

    - **Markets:** A market type where anyone with access to it can buy and sell on.
    - **Storefronts:** A market type where anyone can buy stuff, but only its creator and the people he delegates can sell on.
 - Community markets can be joined by anyone that knows their Market ID or by browsing the Market Browser.
 - Markets do not automatically show up in the Market Browser right after being created.
 They have to be manually promoted to it by its creator if they wish to gain additional exposure.

-The userguide can be found at :ref:`Markets & Storefronts`.
+The user guide can be found at :ref:`Markets & Storefronts`.

 Market Browser
 ~~~~~~~~~~~~~~